Next Start

 • Veteran-specific scholarships10

-Additional resources available to all students include housing assistance and employment assistance both in and out of school.
-If you’ll be relocating with your family, UTI can work with you to find housing accommodations and to help connect them with a job in the area.
+Additional resources available to all students include housing assistance and career services.
+If you relocate with your family, UTI can work with you to find housing accommodations and to help find local job opportunities.
+So if you want to pursue welding once you’ve left the military, UTI can be a great place to do so.

 Job Outlook for Military Support Welders

-The amount you’ll get paid will depend on rank and time in service.
-You also get free housing when you live on base or you can receive a housing allowance, which is another perk of serving in the military.
-You can find the 2020 Military Active & Reserve Component Pay Tables here to compare payment based on years of service and rank.
+Your salary will depend on rank and time in service.
+You may also get free housing if you live on base.
+Or you may qualify to receive a housing allowance, which is another perk of serving in the military.

 There are also opportunities for those who choose to pursue welding outside of the military.
-According to the Bureau of Labor Statistics (BLS), the median annual salary for welders, cutters, solderers and brazers in the United States was $47,540 in May 2022.26 This means half of welders earned more and half earned less.
+According to the Bureau of Labor Statistics (BLS), the in the United States was $48,940 in May 2023.26 This means half of welders earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 UTI Campuses That Offer Welding Training